 Available now in all cities where Bird operates, the program allows members of the military and veterans to unlock and ride Birds without the initial $1 base fee per ride.
-Waiving the base ride cost means that, after signing up and confirming service by uploading a military identification, service members and veterans can ride Bird wherever they need to go for 15 cents per minute.
+Waiving the base ride cost means that, after signing up and confirming service, service members and veterans can ride Bird wherever they need to go for 15 cents per minute.

 “These men and women have given so much to our nation.
 This is just a small token of appreciation for the sacrifices they are making, and have made, for every American,” said Paige Craig, a Marine Corps veteran and vice president of business at Bird.
 “We hope that our affordable, environmentally friendly ride will help active duty members of the military and veterans get to wherever they need to go.”

 Since launching in September of 2017, riders have shown great enthusiasm for Bird’s last-mile shared mobility solution that gets cars off of the road, reduces traffic, and cuts carbon emissions, logging more than one million rides.